CJSanon/Data_Modeling_With_Postgres/README.md

 # Data Modeling With Postgres

 ## Project
-This project is meant to provide a data pipeline that allows for the Sparkify analytics team to query JSON logs in order to analyze user activity on their music streaming app.
+This project is meant to provide a data pipeline that allows for the (fictitious) Sparkify analytics team to query JSON logs in order to analyze user activity on their music streaming app.

 ![](app_interaction.gif)